Montana/travis-cicdhooks/README.md

 ## CI/CD Hooks Now in Assembla

-Assembla users can now seamlessly link their Travis CI account with Assembla.
+Assembla users can now seamlessly link their Travis CI account with Assembla and view and manage their builds in the Assembla user interface.
 In this tutorial, I’ll be walking you through it A-Z.

 ## Let's get started